 Just like the NAS server, the Synology Surveillance Station is not for everyone.
 It requires a certain level of networking know-how to perform the setup and ongoing management.

-However, in return, this do-it-yourself surveillance system is much more comprehensive than any other canned home security cameras.
+However, in return, this do-it-yourself surveillance system is much more comprehensive than any other canned home security camera set.
 What’s more, you’ll have full control of your security recording and will not have to pay a monthly subscription.

 That said, if you already have a Synology NAS, get one or two cameras and try out this add-on app.
-Most importantly, if you have a large property and want to protect it with an advanced security system, get Synology NAS server, instead of paying for a service, you’ll save a lot in the long run.
+Most importantly, if you have a large property and want to protect it with an advanced security system, get a Synology NAS server instead of paying for a service.
+You’ll save a lot in the long run.